 What is an Original Equipment Manufacturer (OEM)?

-An Original Equipment Manufacturer or OEM is a company that resells products or parts of a product of another company to its own customers while putting the products under its own branding.
-OEMs usually operate in the IT and computer industries.
+An Original Equipment Manufacturer or OEM is a company that manufactures and sells products or parts of a product that their buyer, another company, sells to its own customers while putting the products under its own branding.
+OEMs commonly operate in the auto and computer industries.

-An OEM is often the direct client of a manufacturing company and its reseller to specific consumers.
-For instance, a Lenovo laptop computer’s parts aren’t all manufactured by Lenovo because some parts, such as its processor or memory module, may be the products of another company.
+An OEM is often the direct client of a retail company that sells directly to consumers.
+For instance, a Lenovo laptop computer’s parts aren’t all manufactured by Lenovo.
+Some parts, such as its processor or memory module, may be the products of an OEM.